AdisonKleinsasser/GitBook/reorganized files/Basics/CommandLineBasics.md

 /home/Joseph.Madison
 ```

-We can also list the files in out current working directory.
+We can also list the files in our current working directory.

 ```
 [Joseph.Madison@login-0-0 ~]$ ls
 demo_files  dissertation_research  install_files
 ```

-To move to the demo\_files sub-directory, we can use the cd \(change directory\) command.
-We can follow this up with the pwd command to verify we have moved to the demo\_files sub-directory.
+To move into the demo\_files sub-directory, we can use the cd \(change directory\) command.
+We can follow this up with the pwd command to verify we have moved into the demo\_files sub-directory.

 ```
 [Joseph.Madison@login-0-0 ~]$ cd demo_files